TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 111/Psalms 111.8.md

 ---

-They are established for ever and ever; They are done in truth and uprightness.
+They are established forever and ever.
+They are done in truth and uprightness.